Donrwalsh/donrwalsh.github.io/NOTES.md

 Woke up this morning by playing around with styling.
 I established a `clrs.scss` file since that's where a lot of the styling is used and it seemed helpful to break it out into its own file.
 I've still got `main.scss` for content that's structural or shared between the homepage and clrs and then `accordion.scss` and `quotes.scss` as isolated style files for stuff that I'm tinkering with.
 I suppressed the annoying lint rule that expects a left curly bracket in `styles.scss` by making a dummy style rule that does nothing but satisfies the requirement since I couldn't drum up a way to suppress it outright.
 I'm fine with this and it kills the annoying red squiggly in my IDE so that's swell.
 Added a quick note to the readme which satisfies the TODO, but mostly I just need more content in the README to feel satisfied about it.

+(Needed to do a brief update to CLRS github actions for it to run) I changed a class from camelCase to kebab-case and inadvertently broke the 'random assignment' functionality that I've got on the main CLRS page.
+I can fix this up, but it's still using jQuery which isn't really necessary in this day and age, so I think I'll play around with retaining that functionality without needing to pull in jQuery.
+I guess I'll first double-check to see if I'm using it anywhere else. . .
+Ok, score this is the only place.
+This seems worth working on but if I'm being really honest I'm just procrastinating on doing resume stuff haha.

+`random-assignment` is more appropriate as an id than a class.
+So I got this working by adjusting some of the jQuery syntax I was using to use vanilla javascript.
+This is pretty cool, because now I don't need jQuery at all on this project but it's also just a good exercise of translating what's in my brain into what's possible with vanilla JavaScript these days.
+Pretty sweet.

 ## TODO:

+- [ ] Clean up Github Action files (generic comments still linger)
 - [x] Approach styling organization.
 Document how this is done in the README.
 - [x] I'm getting an annoying syntax error on styles.scss but it's definitely valid.
 Could look into that?

 ## Stretch TODO:

 - [ ] I set this workspace up a long time ago on this machine.
 Could be helpful to document all the pieces that go into it and make it easier to set up again.
 Containerized workspace?
 Maybe that's a bit much, but I at least have my laptop to consider.
+- [ ] Are there ways that I can enhance my usage of Github Actions so it's doing more for me?
+It is pretty basic right now.

 ## Breadcrumbs